 The value associated with the TIME_SYSTEM keyword shall be ‘UTC’.

-The format of the OBJECT_NAME and OBJECT_ID keywords shall be that of the SPACEWARN bulletin (reference [2]).
+The format of the OBJECT_NAME and OBJECT_ID keywords shall be that of the UN Office of Outer Space Affairs designator index (reference [2]).

 The MEAN_MOTION keyword must be used instead of SEMI_MAJOR_AXIS.

 For those who wish to use the OMM to represent a TLE, there are a number of considerations that apply with respect to precision of angle representation, use of certain fields by the propagator, reference frame, etc. Some sources suggest the coding for the EPHEMERIS_TYPE keyword: 1=SGP, 2=SGP4, 3=SDP4, 4=SGP8, 5=SDP8.
 Some sources suggest the following coding for the CLASSIFICATION_TYPE keyword: U=unclassified, S=secret.
-(For further information see references [I-3] and [I-4])
+(For further information see references [L3] and [L4])

 Maneuvers are not accommodated in the OMM.
 Users of the OMM who wish to model maneuvers may use several OMM files to describe the orbit at applicable epochs.